NyoroGiraffe/Experi-City/06_Actions/CIF.md

 - resolve unavoidable conflicts through appropriate methods;
 - and cultivate a shared direction that respects diverse aspirations while remaining consistent with the platform's philosophy, the creator's authority, and sustainable world development.

-The resulting Collective Intent is then passed to **Step 2 — World Proposal**, where it is translated into concrete changes to the shared world.
+Collective Intent Formation is part of a continuous cultivation cycle.
+The resulting Collective Intent is translated into **Step 2 — World Proposal** and evaluated through shared experience.
+Subsequent reactions, suggestions, and Narrative Happiness Signals provide feedback for future Collective Intent Formation.

 ---